dret/webconcepts/concepts/http-header/Access-Control-Allow-Origin.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Access-Control-Allow-Origin"
 title:         "HTTP Header Field: Access-Control-Allow-Origin"
+concept-name:  HTTP Header Field
+concept-value: Access-Control-Allow-Origin
 description: "The Access-Control-Allow-Origin header indicates whether a resource can be shared based by returning the value of the Origin request header, \"*\", or \"null\" in the response."
 ---